Expensify/App/contributingGuides/PERFORMANCE_METRICS.md

-# Firebase Integration
+# Performance Metrics

-This project uses Firebase for gathering information about performance and crashes.
+This project tracks various performance metrics to monitor and improve the application's efficiency and user experience.

-## Performance Metrics
+## Tracked Metrics

-The following table shows the metrics that are being tracked.
+The following table shows the key performance metrics that are being monitored in the application.

+Project is using Firebase for tracking these metrics.
+However, not all of them are sent there - some of them are only used internally by the Performance module.

 | Metric name | Sent to Firebase | Description | Start time | End time |
 |----------|----------|----------|----------|----------|